wak6817/Web_StaticY/README.md

 stable release pipeline.
 If a command does not work as expected, please include the command, operating system, and full error output in an issue.

+Updating the color schemes will not be a priority when developing this project, I will focus on the SSG first and then I'll add / edit the colorschemes.

 ## Contributing

 Bug reports, theme improvements, documentation fixes, and small focused features are welcome.